metio/terraform-provider-k8s/docs/data-sources/scheduling_sigs_k8s_io_pod_group_v1alpha1_manifest.md

 Optional:

-- `min_member` (Number) MinMember defines the minimal number of members/tasks to run the pod group; if there's not enough resources to start all tasks, the scheduler will not start anyone.
+- `min_member` (Number) MinMember defines the minimal number of members/tasks to run the pod group;if there's not enough resources to start all tasks, the schedulerwill not start anyone.
-- `min_resources` (Map of String) MinResources defines the minimal resource of members/tasks to run the pod group; if there's not enough resources to start all tasks, the scheduler will not start anyone.
+- `min_resources` (Map of String) MinResources defines the minimal resource of members/tasks to run the pod group;if there's not enough resources to start all tasks, the schedulerwill not start anyone.
 - `schedule_timeout_seconds` (Number) ScheduleTimeoutSeconds defines the maximal time of members/tasks to wait before run the pod group;